Visit Homs in Syria

 As one of Syria’s oldest cities, Homs boasts landmarks like the Khalid ibn al-Walid Mosque and the impressive Krak des Chevaliers, a UNESCO World Heritage site.

-Before the Syrian Civil War, Homs was a major industrial center, furthermore, it was the third-largest city in Syria after Aleppo to the north and the capital Damascus to the south
+Before the Syrian conflict, Homs was a major industrial center, furthermore, it was the third-largest city in Syria after Aleppo to the north and the capital Damascus to the south.

 Beyond the Folk Belief About the Madness and Foolishness of the Inhabitants of Homs: Legend or Reality?